i2mint/py2store/README.md

 DAO does things.
 What I need is py2store.

-# py2store: remove (much of the) data access entropy
+# Remove data access entropy

 Data comes from many different sources, organization, and formats.